-Manure is removed twice per week and if the land requires nutrients will be applied to the land, otherwise the manure will be stored in one of the two existing manure stores on farm which has sufficient capacity to accommodate the additional manure.
+Manure is removed at the end of the cycle and if the land requires nutrients will be applied to the land, otherwise the manure will be stored in one of the two existing manure stores on farm which has sufficient capacity to accommodate the additional manure.
 The land available for manure application is shown at Appendix 1 of this Management Plan.